Cloud Gate: Design

-Lying between Lake Michigan to the east and the Loop to the west, Grant Park has been Chicago's front yard since the mid-19th century.
+Lying between Lake Michigan to the east and the Loop to the west, Grant Park has served as Chicago's "front yard" since the mid-19th century.
 Its northwest corner, north of Monroe Street and the Art Institute, east of Michigan Avenue, south of Randolph Street, and west of Columbus Drive, had been Illinois Central rail yards and parking lots until 1997, when it was made available for development by the city as Millennium Park.
-For 2007, the park was Chicago's second largest tourist attraction, trailing only Navy Pier.
+In 2007, the park was Chicago's second largest tourist attraction, trailing only Navy Pier.

 In 1999, Millennium Park officials and a group of art collectors, curators and architects reviewed the artistic works of 30 different artists and asked two for proposals.
 American artist Jeff Koons submitted a proposal to erect a permanent 150 ft sculpture of a playground slide; his glass and steel design featured an observation deck 90 ft above the ground that was accessible via an elevator.
 The committee chose the second design by internationally acclaimed artist Anish Kapoor.
 Measuring 33 by 66 by 42 ft and weighing 110 ST, the proposal featured a seamless, stainless steel surface inspired by liquid mercury.
 This mirror-like surface would reflect the Chicago skyline, but its elliptical shape would distort and twist the reflected image.

 In the underside of the sculpture is the omphalos, an indentation whose mirrored surface provides multiple reflections of any subject situated beneath it.
 The apex of the omphalos is 27 ft above the ground.
 The concave underside allows visitors to walk underneath to see the omphalos, and through its arch to the other side so that they view the entire structure.
 During the grand opening week in July 2004, press reports described the omphalos as the "spoon-like underbelly".
 The stainless steel sculpture was originally envisioned as the centerpiece of the Lurie Garden at the southeast corner of the park.
-However, Park officials believed the piece was too large for the Lurie Garden and decided to locate it at AT&T Plaza, despite Kapoor's objections.
+However, Park officials believed the piece was too large for the Lurie Garden and decided to locate it at what is now known as Grainger Plaza, despite Kapoor's objections.
 Skyscrapers to the north along East Randolph Street, including The Heritage, the Smurfit-Stone Building, Two Prudential Plaza, One Prudential Plaza, and Aon Center are visible, reflected on both the east and west sides of the sculpture.